 The purpose of the ACT is to promote the collective interest of its Members by:

-Be the leading advocate for commercial broadcasting in the European Union on all platforms by supporting policies that promote:
+Be the leading advocate for commercial broadcasting and VOD Services in the European Union on all platforms by supporting policies that promote:

 ACT Blueprint for EU media policy 2019 – 2024

-The European commercial broadcasting sector is a major success story.
+The European commercial broadcasting and VOD services sector is a major success story.
 We entertain and inform hundreds of millions of EU citizens each day via thousands of channels available across Europe.

 We look to Europe to foster the 3Rs: a Robust media policy based on an industrial vision, a Responsible Platforms legal framework to deliver a healthy and balanced online environment, and better transposition and enforcement to deliver Reliable rights and commercial freedomsGuillaume de Posch, President of the ACT (extract from Speech at the ACT/AER/EBU/NME Conference: “Shaping the future of EU Media Policy”, Brussels, 3 December 2019)

 European broadcasters make a huge contribution to life in Europe – democratic, cultural and economic.
 We underpin societal debate and democracy, bring diverse communities together, reflect the cultural diversity of Europe and make a major contribution to employment, growth and tax revenue.
 We look to Europe to foster an industrial vision which protects and strengthens the unique characteristics of our sector.

 If the challenges set by online platforms as gatekeepers of the online economy can be addressed, Europe’s media sector stands to benefit.
 Balanced competition and a healthy, pluralistic online media ecosystem, depend on a sector specific, ex ante legislative regime and a set of ex post measures to be applied to online platforms.